 - The solar panels on UK schools have an operational lifetime of 25-30 years.
-The financial model assumes all investors are re-paid in full within the first 23 years and as such electricity prices to the schools in subsequent years could be lowered significantly to a point determined by maintenance costs only. - Electricity production for each site is based on PVGIS forecasts (a widely used energy forecasting tool) using industry standard assumptions. - The proportion of solar electricity consumed by each school is based on Solar Options for Schools' analysis of the school's total annual consumption and data collected from the 80-plus school systems currently under management by Solar Options for Schools Ltd in the UK.
+The financial model assumes all investors are re-paid in full within the first 23 years and as such electricity prices to the schools in subsequent years could be lowered significantly to a point determined by maintenance costs only. - Electricity production for each site is based on PVGIS forecasts (a widely used energy forecasting tool) using industry standard assumptions. - The proportion of solar electricity consumed by each school is based on Solar Options for Schools' analysis of the school's total annual consumption and data collected from the school systems currently under management by Solar Options for Schools Ltd in the UK.
 Whilst it is impossible to predict exactly what percentage of the energy generated will be consumed by any given school, across a portfolio of schools accuracy is expected to be within 5 per cent and assumptions are designed to err on the side of caution.
 Should the assumptions be incorrect and consumption be less than forecast, the long-term profits share to the schools will be lower.
-Conversely if schools consume more of the electricity generated, their profit share will be greater: i.e. schools increase their pupil numbers (population demographics indicate an increasing population in the UK) are incentivised to consume as much of the solar electricity as possible by for instance shifting consumption to peak generation times.
+Conversely if schools consume more of the electricity generated, their profit share will be greater: i.e. schools increase their pupil numbers are incentivised to consume as much of the solar electricity as possible by, for instance, shifting consumption to peak generation times.
 School closures such as those related to COVID, reduced self-consumption rates between mid 2020 and mid 2021 by about 30%, and had a material impact on revenues during that period, should this happen for more than 3-4 years, returns to investors could be at risk. - The price paid by each school is determined by the online calculator and based on the above assumptions and determined so that the underlying project delivers sufficient cashflow to pay interest and repay capital within 23 years, after all operating costs, fundraising and fund management costs as well as inverter reserves.
 This should allow sufficient margin of error (two further years) to ensure investors' returns and repayments are covered. - The system costs of each project including project management, planning, surveys, equipment, installation, testing and commissioning are based on open book costs and the agreed success fees per project.
 Should a project come in below the forecast cost, the benefit passes to the CBS.
 Should a project come in above costs, Solar Options for Schools Ltd is obliged to absorb the costs.
-In the event of multiple projects being installed at the same time, under-costs in some projects may be used to offset overruns in other projects as long as the minimum required return is achieved. - RPI, to which all costs and electricity price sales are indexed, is set to 2.7 per cent in the model, which is the UK average for the 15 years up to the end of 2020.
+In the event of multiple projects being installed at the same time, under-costs in some projects may be used to offset overruns in other projects as long as the minimum required return is achieved. - RPI, to which all costs and electricity price sales are indexed, is set to 2.9 per cent in the model, which is the UK average for the 15 years up to the end of 2020.
 Negative RPI inflation will not result in a reduction in the electricity price sales.
 In comparison, mains electricity price inflation is assumed to be 4.7 per cent a year and is also based on the average for the 15 years up to end of 2020.
-Electricity prices rose by an average of just over 10 per cent in 2019.
-The average daytime price paid for electricity at a school has risen to 13.5p in 2020 and expect it to rise to nearly 18p this year.
-Although a few schools on older contracts are still paying as little as 10p, recent contracts are above 17p a unit.
+Electricity prices rose by an average of just over 10 per cent in 2019 and up to 300% in 2022 in some extreme cases.
+The average daytime price paid for electricity at a school has risen to over 30p in 2022 and although prices are expected to fall again over the next two years, nobody expects them to return to what they were a year ago.
+Schools with solar power proposals above 24p are encouraged to